Willowridge High School (Houston): History

 The first phase of Willowridge started in February 1978 and was occupied in September 1979.
-Willowridge was the second (racially integrated) high school opened in FBISD.
+It was the second (racially integrated) high school opened in FBISD.

 In the 1980s, the school was known for its successful football program.
-During the 82-83 season, NFL Hall of Famer Thurman Thomas led the football team to the Texas Class 4A state Championship.
-This era also produced other NFL players such as O. J. Brigance, Charles Arbuckle, Allen Aldridge, Selwyn Jones and Stanley Petry.
+During the 82-83 season, NFL Hall of Famer Thurman Thomas led the football team to the Texas Class 4A state championship.
+This era also produced other NFL players, such as O. J. Brigance, Charles Arbuckle, Allen Aldridge, Selwyn Jones and Stanley Petry.

-From 1999 to 2001, the men's basketball team compiled a 75–1 win–loss record (including a 62-game winning streak) earning a pair of Texas Class 5A state titles.
+From 1999 to 2001, the men's basketball team compiled a 75–1 win–loss record (including a 62-game winning streak), earning a pair of Texas Class 5A state titles.